Question More, Action Knowledge.

 Similarly, when pursuing career goals, a satisficer might focus on developing key skills, building meaningful relationships, and delivering quality work, rather than constantly comparing themselves to others or seeking out the most prestigious positions.
 By finding satisfaction in their own growth and contributions, they can build a fulfilling and successful career on their own terms.

 In a world that often equates success with perfection, the art of satisficing offers a liberating alternative.
-By embracing the power of good enough decisions, we can streamline our efforts, reduce decision fatigue, and find greater satisfaction in our choices.
+By embracing “good enough” decisions, we can reduce decision fatigue and find greater satisfaction in our choices.

 Objective: To introduce the concept of satisficing through a fun, interactive game.